ls1intum/Artemis/docs/user/plagiarism-check.rst

 Results
 ^^^^^^^
-After the plagiarism check was executed the results can be expected in different views.
+After the plagiarism check was executed, the results can be expected in different views.

 1. Overview of the similarity distribution.
 This statistical overview shows the similarity distribution based on the percentage as a histogram chart.
 The user can analyze the distribution quickly and adjust the plagiarism check settings as needed accordingly.
  |run-results|
 2. Selected submission.
 When the user selects the submission from the submission list on the left side of the plagiarism run result view, new actions can be selected to initiate the plagiarism check workflow.
-We will provide more information to the the workflow in the next sections.
+We will provide further details to the workflow in the next section.
  |run-results-selected-submissions|

 Plagiarism Check Workflow